hackwin/esp8266InfraredRemoteRepeater/README.md

 # esp8266InfraredRemoteRepeater

 Repeat an infrared (IR) remote signal over WiFi on your LAN or over the Internet.
 The signal gets sent over HTTP as a form POST request.
-An HTTP server receives the ir signal as plain-text and re-transmits it to your device.
+An HTTP server receives the IR signal as plain-text and re-transmits it to your device.

 For example, press a button on your remote in one room and having it change the channel in another room.
 Access your TV set-box over the Internet so you can remotely change the channel using your phone or laptop.